 Spray tanning is a great way to quickly and easily add some color to your skin, even if you aren’t able to go to the beach to soak up those rays.
 Sure, there’s always a tanning bed, but those aren’t really a great option.
 Whether you go to the salon or do at-home spray tanning, it’s a quick path to glowing skin.

 While spray tanning may allow you to get that wonderful bronze sheen without having to head to the beach, you may be wondering how often should refresh it.
-Today, we’re going to go over the logistics, focusing on the question, “How often should you get a spray tan?”
-We’ll also see if there are any potential negative effects to frequent spray tanning.
+Today, we’re going to go over the logistics, focusing on the question, “How often should you spray tan?”

 Your spray tan’s duration is based on the type of spray tan that you initially got.
 Darker shades will last longer because they contain more of the spray tanner’s active ingredient, DHA.

 DHA reacts with your skin using the Maillard Reaction, which is the same one that is responsible for browning meat when it cooks.

 Thankfully, you don’t have to cook your skin to darken it, even though sometimes it feels that way with UV tanning!

 The DHA in spray tan and self-tanning solutions isn’t harmful to your skin.
 It simply reacts with the dead skin cells on the top layer of your skin and turns them darker.
 It’s relatively safe.

 This means that you don’t usually have to worry about damaging your skin by spray tanning too frequently.

 However, if you go in to get a tan too often, you’ll be wasting money on excess spray tanning solution that won’t make a difference in how you look.